vigetlabs/blendid/README.md

 ```
 gulpfile.js/tasks/iconFont
 ```
 SVGs added to `src/icons` will be automatically compiled into an iconFont, and output to `./public/fonts`.
 At the same time, a `.sass` file will be output to `src/stylesheets/generated/_icons.sass`.
 This file contains mixins and classes based on the svg filename.
-If you want to edit the template that generates this file, it's at `gulpfile.js/tasks/iconFont/template.sass`
+If you want to edit the template that generates this file, it's at `gulpfile.js/tasks/iconFont/template.sass`.
+If you have the option, I'd recommend using SVG sprites (see below) over this method for icons.

 ##### Usage:
 With generated classes: